maxim-saplin/edrc/README.md

 ## How it collects

 Two processes, one APK.
-No extra binary, no Shizuku cron, no app foreground service, no notification.
+No extra binary, no app foreground service, no notification.

 1. **`com.saplin.edrc`** — Flutter UI, normal app uid.
 Reads live `%` / charging from public `BatteryManager`.
 Cannot run `dumpsys`.
 2. **`com.saplin.edrc:dump`** — `DumpService` (a Kotlin class in this APK).
 Shizuku starts it with `app_process` as uid **shell**, so it can run the system `dumpsys batterystats --charged`.